Disentanglement of Correlated Factors via Hausdorff Factorized Support: Experiments

-\myparagraph{Design Details} Across \removed{our}experiments, we \removed{have }re-implemented baselines ($\beta$-VAE \citep{higgins2017betavae}, FactorVAE \citep{kim2018factorvae}, AnnealedVAE \citep{burgess2018annealedvae}, $\beta$-TCVAE \citep{chen2018betatcvae}) as done e.g., in \cite{locatello2019challenging,locatello2020weaklysupervised,traeuble2021correlation}.
+This section starts by covering experimental details listed below,.
+We then continue by applying our factorization objective on \removed{much more complex} benchmarks with and without training correlations (\S\ref{subsec:main_results}).
+These results are extended in \S\ref{subsec:correlation_transfer} to evaluate the transferability and downstream adaptability (\S\ref{subsec:adaptation}) of learned representations across different correlation shifts.
+In addition, we look at the support factorization as a metric to inform in (\S\ref{subsec:fos_metric}). \removed{Finally, we}{We} include variant, qualitative and hyperparameter robustness studies in appendix \S\ref{app:variants}, \S\ref{app:qualitative} and \S\ref{app:hyperparameter} - all favouring our \HFS{} objective.
+Across \removed{our}experiments, we \removed{have }re-implemented baselines ($\beta$-VAE \citep{higgins2017betavae}, FactorVAE \citep{kim2018factorvae}, AnnealedVAE \citep{burgess2018annealedvae}, $\beta$-TCVAE \citep{chen2018betatcvae}) as done e.g., in \cite{locatello2019challenging,locatello2020weaklysupervised,traeuble2021correlation}.
 To investigate the behaviour of our method and the baselines under correlated ground truth factors, we use and extend the correlation framework introduced in \cite{traeuble2021correlation} who introduce correlation between pairs of factors as , where higher $\sigma$ notes weaker correlation between normalized factors $z_1$ and $z_2$, and $f(z) = z$ or $f(z)=1 - z$ for inverted correlations when necessary \Diane{unexplained and experiments not referenced}.
 We extend this framework to include correlations between \textit{multiple} factor pairs (either 1, 2 or 3 pairs) and shared confounders (one factor correlated to all others).
 All reported numbers are computed on at least 6 seeds (with $\geq$ 10 seeds used for key experiments s.a.
 Tab. \ref{tab:main_results}\removed{)} or Fig. \ref{fig:correlation_transfer}).
 Similar to existing literature \citep{locatello2019challenging,locatello2020weaklysupervised,traeuble2021correlation,dittadi2021realistic} we cover at least 7 hyperparameter settings for each baseline.
 Further experimental details are provided in \S\ref{app:more_exp_details}. \removed{Throughout this experimental section, we also utilise the notation "\textit{Pair(s): $n_p$ [V$_{n_v}$, $\sigma$]}" to denote specific training correlation settings.
 While for \removed{the }context only the number of correlation factors $n_p$ and the correlation strength $\sigma$ really matter\removed{s}, we of course also provide detailed information in the same appendix section.}